New England braces for slap from Hurricane Irene

 WEDDING GOES ON

-Despite the dire forecast, a wedding party due to arrive on Saturday at a waterfront colonial inn in Stonington, Connecticut, was sticking to its schedule.
+Despite the dire forecast, a wedding party due to arrive on Saturday at an elegant colonial inn nestled on Connecticut's waterfront was sticking to its schedule.

 "They are coming, no matter what," said Anne Henson, manager of the Inn at Stonington.

-Henson expected people to stay past a planned Sunday departure and said she had plenty of wine and cheese on hand to feed the group.
+Henson expected people to stay past a planned Sunday departure and said she has plenty of wine and cheese on hand to feed the group.

+"We have air mattresses and cots, so if someone needs to stay we will have somewhere dry for them," Henson said.

 Connecticut has already declared a state of emergency to handle the severe weather.